 Music composed by Shankar-Ehsaan-Loy is admirable because most of the songs are hummable and enjoyable.
 However there is only one song – Kyun Main Jaagoon which is in sync with the theme of the movie.
 This sentimental song has been penned by Anvita Dutt Guptan and sung by Shafqat Amanat Ali.

 Rishi Kapoor and Akshay Kumar have delivered towering performances in the central roles of father-son duo.
 It’s, by all means, one of Akshay’s five best performances.
 I feel, he is so emotional about his late father in his real life that whenever he has to play the role of a son in any father-son emotional saga, he excels like anything.
 Rishi Kapoor is a legend now and Dimple perfectly compliments him (though she gets proper scope in the final phase of the movie only).
 Anushka Sharma as the young heroine is lively and energetic and her mere presence infuses life into this serious movie.
 The complete supporting cast has done well.
 The presence of many real life Cricketers has added value to the movie.
 I don’t know the names of the actors but I wholeheartedly admire those who have played the roles of young Rishi Kapoor and young Akshay Kumar.
 Theirs are heart-conquering performances.

-I recommend this flop and underrated movie to all those Indians (whether settled in India or abroad) who are proud to be so.
+In view of the racial violence taking place against the Indians in various parts of the world, I recommend this flop and underrated movie to all those Indians (whether settled in India or abroad) who are proud to be so.
 However when I contrast this movie with the violence taken place in London and nearby towns, I wonder whether the filmmaker is right in conveying his message that now there is no ethnic bias against the Indians (or the Asians in general) in England.
 Have the times really changed in England ?

 © Copyrights reserved